The Nockberge Biosphere Park

 (United Nations Educational, Scientific and Cultural Organisation)

-The “Salzburger Lungau & Kärtner Nockberge” Biosphere Reserve is part of a large global family: the UNESCO Biosphere Reserves.
+The “Salzburger Lungau & Kärtner Nockberge” Biosphere Park is part of a large global family: the UNESCO Biosphere Parks.
 In this worldwide network of currently 738 model regions in 134 countries, national and international co-operation, exchange of experience and mutual learning are important factors.

 The coordination and co-operation of tourism, economic and educational activities and projects are a central focus.

-In order to implement all of this in the best possible way, biosphere reserves act in accordance with a management plan which contains various fields of action, strategic priorities and specific activities.
-It is intended to support the committees and administration of the biosphere reserve in their work and to help prepare the biosphere reserve for future challenges.
+In order to implement all of this in the best possible way, biosphere parks act in accordance with a management plan which contains various fields of action, strategic priorities and specific activities.
+It is intended to support the committees and administration of the biosphere parks in their work and to help prepare the biosphere parks for future challenges.

 SALZBURGER LUNGAU & KÄRTNER NOCKBERGE MOUNTAINS